Minnesota's 7th congressional district

 Minnesota's 7th congressional district covers the majority of western Minnesota.
 It is by far the state's largest district, and has a very rural character.
 Except for a few southern counties in the 1st district, the 7th includes almost all of Western Minnesota.
-Cities in the district include Moorhead (its largest city), Fergus Falls, Alexandria and Willmar.
+Cities in the district include Moorhead (its largest city), Willmar, Alexandria, and Fergus Falls.

-The 7th is the most Republican district in Minnesota, and is currently represented by Republican Michelle Fischbach.
-Despite this, the district was represented by DFL member Collin Peterson for 30 years (from 1991 to 2021), who was considered one of the most conservative Democrats in the House.
+The district is currently represented by Republican Michelle Fischbach.
+With a Cook Partisan Voting Index rating of R+18, it is the most Republican district in Minnesota.
+Despite this, it was represented by DFL member Collin Peterson from 1991 to 2021; Peterson was considered one of the most conservative Democrats in the House.

+Recent election results from statewide races

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties, townships, and municipalities: